ThePetriGroup/Petri/PROTOCOL.md

   The command letter is followed by a base-4096 encoded error code (concrete error codes are to be agreed on later), after which an error message terminated by the (protocol) message's end follows.

+## Further notes

+In case complex data transfers will be needed, there will still be the option to use text messages with the opening brace `{` as the first character as vessels for the transfer of JSON-encoded messages.